Registration & Records

 Register for your classes.
 Declare a degree that matches your studies.
 Request your transcript.

-Before you register, check out the catalog and go talk to Advising.
-Academic advisors can help you plan your academic path and make smart choices with your education.
+Before you register, check out the Academic Catalog.
+Academic Advising can help you plan your academic path and make smart choices with your education.
 If you have veterans' benefits to use, visit the Veterans Resource Center for assistance.

 Open registration ends at 4 p.m. on Friday before the quarter starts.
 Check your registration details on my.evergreen.edu.